sermpezis/ai4netmon/use_cases/bias_in_monitoring_infrastructure/Bias_in_IMPs.md

 - [Results](#results): Analysis and visualization results for the bias in IMPs
 	- [IMPs: overall bias characterization](#imps-overall-bias-characterization)
 	- [Bias characterization: a more detailed view](#bias-characterization-a-more-detailed-view)
+- [Visualization tools](#visualization-tools): Online tools, publicly available, for parametrizing and visualizing bias in IMPs
+- [API](#api): An open API that provides the bias scores for the IMPs
 - [Appendix](#appendix)
     - [A](#a-bias-calculation-options): Bias calculation options for generalization and parametrization of the methodology and results
     - [B](#b-dataset-eda): Exploratory data analysis (EDA) of the dataset